openstack/openstack-manuals/doc/admin-guide-cloud/source/identity_concepts.rst

 =================

 Authentication
     The process of confirming the identity of a user.
-    OpenStack Identity confirms an incoming request
-    by validating a set of credentials supplied by the user.
-These credentials are initially a user name and password, or a user name and API key.
-When user credentials are validated, OpenStack Identity issues an authentication token which the user provides in subsequent requests.
+To confirm an incoming request, OpenStack Identity validates a set of credentials that the user supplies.
+Initially, these credentials are a user name and password or a user name and API key.
+When OpenStack Identity validates user credentials, it issues an authentication token that the user provides in subsequent requests.

 Credentials
-    Data that confirms the user's identity.
-For
-    example: user name and password, user name and API key, or an authentication token provided by the Identity service.
+    Data that confirms the identity of the user.
+For example, user name and password, user name and API key, or an authentication token that the Identity service provides.

 Domain
-    A domain is a collection of projects and users.
-It defines administrative boundaries for the management of Identity entities.
-A domain may represent an individual, company, or operator-owned space.
-It is used for exposing administrative activities directly to the system users.
-Users may be given a domain's administrator role.
-A domain administrator may create projects, users, and groups within a domain and assign roles to users and groups.
+    An Identity service API v3 entity.
+Represents a collection of projects and users that defines administrative boundaries for the management of Identity entities.
+A domain, which can represent an individual, company, or operator-owned space, exposes
+    administrative activities directly to system users.
+Users can be granted the administrator role for a domain.
+A domain administrator can create projects, users, and groups in a domain and assign roles to users and groups in a domain.

 Endpoint
-    A network-accessible address where you access a service, usually a URL address.
-If you are using an extension for templates, an endpoint template can be created, which represents the templates of all the consumable services that are available across the regions.
+    A network-accessible address, usually a URL, through which you can access a service.
+If you are using an extension for templates, you can create an endpoint template that represents the templates of all consumable services that are available across the regions.

+Group
+    An Identity service API v3 entity.
+Represents a collection of users that are owned by a domain.
+A group role granted to a domain or project applies to all users in the group.
+Adding users to, or removing users from, a group respectively grants, or revokes, their role and authentication to the associated domain or project.

 OpenStackClient
     A command-line interface for several OpenStack services including the Identity API.
-For example, users can run the :command:`openstack service create` and
+For example, a user can run the :command:`openstack service create` and
-    :command:`openstack endpoint create` commands
-    to register services in their OpenStack
+    :command:`openstack endpoint create` commands to register services in her OpenStack installation.
-    installations.

 Project
-    A container used to group or isolate resources.
-    Projects also group or isolate identity objects.
+    A container that groups or isolates resources or identity objects.
-    Depending on the service operator, a project may map to a customer, account, organization, or tenant.
+    Depending on the service operator, a project might map to a customer, account, organization, or tenant.

+Region
+    An Identity service API v3 entity.
+Represents a general division in an OpenStack deployment.
+You can associate zero or more sub-regions with a region to make a tree-like structured hierarchy.
+    Although a region does not have a geographical connotation, a deployment can use a geographical name for a region, such as ``us-east``.

 Role
     A personality with a defined set of user rights and privileges to perform a specific set of operations.
-    In the Identity service, a token that is issued to a user includes the list of roles.
-Services that are being called by that user determine how they interpret the set of roles a user has and to which operations or resources each role grants access.
+The Identity service issues a token that includes a list of roles to a user.
+When a user calls a service, that service interprets the set of user roles and determines to which operations or resources each role grants access.

 Service
-    An OpenStack service, such as Compute (nova), Object Storage (swift), or Image service (glance).
-    It provides one or more endpoints in which users can access resources and perform operations.
+    An OpenStack service, such as Compute (nova), Object Storage (swift), or Image service (glance), that provides one or more endpoints through which users can access resources and perform operations.

 Token
-    An alpha-numeric string of text used to access OpenStack APIs and resources.
+    An alpha-numeric text string that enables access to OpenStack APIs and resources.
 A token may be revoked at any time and is valid for a finite duration.
-While OpenStack Identity supports token-based authentication in this release, the intention is to support additional protocols in the future.
-    Its main purpose is to be an integration service, and not aspire to be a full-fledged identity store and management solution.
+While OpenStack Identity supports token-based authentication in this release, it intends to support additional protocols in the future.
+OpenStack Identity is an integration service that does not aspire to be a full-fledged identity store and management solution.

 User
-    Digital representation of a person, system, or service who uses OpenStack cloud services.
-The Identity service validates that incoming requests
-    are made by the user who claims to be making the call.
-Users have a login and may be assigned tokens to access resources.
+    A digital representation of a person, system, or service that uses OpenStack cloud services.
+The Identity service validates that incoming requests are made by the user who claims to be making the call.
+Users have a login and can access resources by using assigned tokens.
 Users can be directly assigned to a particular project and behave as if they are contained in that project.

 User management
 ~~~~~~~~~~~~~~~